Compare two cars

 Verdict

 Honda appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, Accord offers slightly better overall protection and takes the lead.
 It all continues in the same direction, with Honda offering somewhat better performance, just enough to call it quicker.
 It does come at a cost though, and that's the fuel consumption...
 It's really tough to make a final decision here, but if I'd need to, I'd say Honda.
 Nevertheless, let's not forget that people have different preferences and needs, so what really counts is your personal feel.
 I'm only here to help.
-Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser, among more than 12.000 different ones in our database.
+I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser, among thousands of similar, yet so different vehicles.

 Check a car by its VIN number